ustclug/rsync/rsync-huai.1.md

 --checksum-seed=NUM      set block/file checksum seed (advanced)
 --ipv4, -4               prefer IPv4
 --ipv6, -6               prefer IPv6
---version, -V            print the version + other info and exit --help, -h (*)           show this help (* -h is help only on its own)
+--only-send-attrs        only send file attributes (metadata) to dest --version, -V            print the version + other info and exit --help, -h (*)           show this help (* -h is help only on its own)
 ```